tus/TUSKit/README.md

 var anotherNewUpload = TUSUpload(withId: "Another Id to refrence a file", andData: DataObject) var previousUpload = TUSUpload(withId: "Just an ID of a past upload")

+//Misc functions for TUSUpload newUpload.cancel() newUpload.retry()

-//Misc functions for resuming
+//Misc functions for client
-client.currentUploadsUnfinished() //an array of TUSUpload objects of uploads unfinished client.resumeAll()
+client.currentUploads() //an array of TUSUpload objects of uploads unfinished client.uploadStatus //An enum TUSStatus - either set to `uploading` `paused` `finished` client.retryAll() client.resumeAll() client.cancelAll() client.cleanUp() //Deletes local files of canceled or failed uploads - Files cannot be resumed after this is fired

 //Now upload
 client.createOrResumeUpload(TUSUploadObjectHere)